-These articles, submitted by five esteemed teaching brethren, are reprinted from “ASSEMBLY TESTIMONY” magazine, which is issued at two monthly intervals, for the propagation of the Word of God and thus the encouragement and edification of the people of God.
+This booklet (issued in 1997) consists of articles, submitted by five esteemed teaching brethren, and published between the years 1981 and 1996 in “ASSEMBLY TESTIMONY” magazine, which is issued at two monthly intervals, for the propagation of the Word of God and thus the encouragement and edification of the people of God.

 The subject of divorce among the people of God has aroused much controversy, many tears have been shed, and much unhappiness resulted from it.
 Need this be, had we kept close to the Word of God, and not concentrated on the isolated “except” clause of Matt.
 19.1-3?